ExplainableML/eml_website/content/teaching/seminars/a-vision-language-models.md

 or a related practical.

 ## Topics to select from:
+- Foundation VLMs
-- Zero/few-shot learning in large VLMs
+- Zero/few-shot learning in VLMs
 - Language guidance in computer vision
 - Personalized text2img models
 - Compositionality
-- Foundation VLMs

-## Organisation
+## Organization

 </br>